DaniyalAhmadKhan-LUMS/quizGenerator/README.md

 PDF Quiz Application is divided into two parts `React-Fronend` and `Flask-Backend`.
 `Flask-Backed` is further divided into two parts:
 ### PDF Preprocessing:
-PDF Quiz generator app takes a PDF as input breaks the whole PDF into chunks and generates a quiz from each chunk.
-PDF Quiz uses `PyPDF2`, and `langchain.document_loader.PyPDFLoader` to read the PDF.
-After reading the PDF `langchain.text_splitter.RecursiveCharacterTextSplitter` is used to break the whole PDF into small chunks which are then processed further.
+PDF preprocessing involves reading the PDF and dividing the whole PDF into smaller chunks that can be processed further:
+* `PyPDF2`, and `langchain.document_loader.PyPDFLoader` is used to read the PDF.
+* `langchain.text_splitter.RecursiveCharacterTextSplitter` is then used to break the whole PDF into small chunks.